satinder147/DeepWay.v2/README.md

 5. Change the COM number in the arduno.py file according to your system.
 6. Connect the Ardunio nano and USB audio adapter to your PC.
 7. Change CAM to video path instead of 0 for running the system on video.
-8. Download the weights and save it in checpoints/
+8. Download the weights and save it in checkpoints/
 9. change name of weight in blindrunner.py
+10. Compile and run arduino Nano code in the arduino nano.
-10. Run blindrunner.py
+11. Run blindrunner.py

 # Software Requirements(Jetson nano)
 1. Follow [these](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) instructions for starting up with Jetson nano.